Graphic of the cycle of data brokering

 Exceptions: Data brokers do not have to delete information they collected directly from you (Self-Reported Data such as information gathered from surveys, contests, or registration forms) or publicly available data (like vehicle registration, real estate, or public voting records).

-You can request removal of personal information from Google Gmail and Search records to hide this information that can (and does) appear on data broker websites.
+You can request removal of personal information from Google — Gmail and Search records — to hide this information from data brokers, and that can (and does) appear on data broker websites.
 Find this option in the Google Privacy Policy. (policies.google.com)

 Like Google’s Privacy Policy, Safari and Apple offer similar options.